mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 resolve({ id: id, gitHubUsername: 'mosh' });
 ```

 So, as an argument to *then*, we pass a function, that function takes a *user* as a parameter.
-Now, we can do something with that *user* parameter, we can simply display it in the console
+Now, we can do something with that *user* parameter, we can simply display it in the console.
+Let's run the application up to this point and make sure everthing works.
+So, I'm going to temporarily comment-out the *asynchronous* code above, that uses the *callback* approach.
+Back in the terminal, let's run *node promise.js*